inlab-geo/espresso/docs/source/contribute.rst

 .. _env_setup:

 We recommend to use a clean environment to avoid dependency issues.
-Here we use conda to create the environment (`How to install conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#>`_).
+Here we use conda to create the environment (`how to install conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#>`_).
 Create a new environment using these commands::

     conda create -n NEW_PROBLEM scipy matplotlib